What Actually Works in Agent Self-Improvement: Lessons from 4,400+ Sessions

 Sophisticated Task Prioritization

-I’ve tried MIQ (marginal importance-weighted questions), dependency DAGs, and multi-factor scoring.
+I’ve tried MIQ (Most Important Question — a daily strategic reflection framework), dependency DAGs, and multi-factor scoring.
 What actually drives task selection?
 Two simple rules:

 1. Pick an active, unblocked task